minio/minio/docs/multi-user/README.md

 # Minio Multi-user Quickstart Guide [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io)
-This document explains how to add, disable users.
-Multi-user as name implies means Minio supports long term users other than default credentials, each of these users can be configured to deny or allow access to buckets, resources.
+Minio supports multiple long term users in addition to default user created during server startup.
+New users can be added after server starts up, and server can be configured to deny or allow access to buckets and resources to each of these users.
+This document explains how to add/remove users and modify their access rights.

 ## Get started
 In this document we will explain in detail on how to configure multiple users.